-The location of Modi’in where the Hasmoneans lived and where their sepulcher was located are puzzles that have not been satisfactorily resolved.
-In this hike we will examine some of the possibilities considered.
-The hike has two parts.
-Understandably, they are popular on the festival of Chanuka.
+The location of ancient Modi’in where the Hasmoneans lived and where their sepulcher was located are puzzles that have not been satisfactorily resolved.
+In this hike we will examine some of the possibilities.
+Understandably, this is a popular location on the festival of Chanukah.

 “Then sent Simon, and took the bones of Jonathan his brother and buried them in Modin, the city of his fathers.
 Simon also built a monument upon the sepulcher of his father and his brethren and raised it aloft to the sight, with hewn stone behind and before.
 Moreover, he set up seven pyramids, one against another, for his father, and his mother, and his four brethren.
 And in these he made cunning devices, about the which he set great pillars, and upon the pillars he made all their armor for a perpetual memory, and by the armor ships carved, that they might be seen of all that sail on the sea.
 This is the sepulcher which he made at Modin, and it stands yet to this day” (I Maccabees 18:25-30).